johnbayko/hicp/docs/hicp.rst

   Generated by these components:

   "textpanel", "textfield":
-    Format is the same as the "content" header of an "add" or "modify" command.
+    Unlike the "add" or "modify" commands, there is no <content change> field or content modifiers, only the complete text content of the component.
     Text is considered changed when it is no longer being actively edited, such as if the cursor is moved to another text field (or focus moves away from this component), not only from a terminating action such as hitting the